 Sometimes you need to create a chart without numeric data.
 You just need a simple yes-no chart in Excel.
-There is such a possibility.
-Just follow these steps.

 Yes no data preparation